wp-plugins/appointment-booking-calendar/README.txt

 = Q: After booking appointment I'm not receiving the emails with the appointment data. =

-Please check if after the completing the payment at PayPal the appointment appears registered in the appointment calendar (some time slot unavailable):
+A: Please check if after the completing the payment at PayPal the appointment appears registered in the appointment calendar (some time slot unavailable):

 * **If the appointment purchase is registered**, then the problem is that you server has some additional configuration requirements to send emails from PHP.
 The Appointment Booking Calendar plugin uses the settings specified into the WordPress website to deliver the emails, if your hosting has some specific requirements like a fixed "from" address or a custom "SMTP" server those settings must be configured into the WordPress website.